 Do you sell organic cotton pyjamas?

 Yes, autumn 2017 saw the launch of our first ever organic cotton nightwear.
-The range is called 'Lomond Organic' and is available in both the women's and men's collections as pyjamas, pyjama bottoms, nightshirt and shorts.
-It is a super soft brushed cotton check in blues and earthy tones.
+After the success of this 'Lomond Organic' check we added to the range in 2018, launching 'Cornish Blue' and 'Sherbet'.
+These super soft organic cottons are available in the women's, men's and children's collections as pyjamas, pyjama bottoms, nightshirt and shorts.

 What is the yarn count of your cotton and what does this mean?

 There is a lot of confusion over yarn count, as it is often muddled with thread count.
 Generally the quality of sheets and bedding is measured in thread counts, which is the number of horizontal and vertical threads per inch of fabric.
 Quality sheets will have a thread count of at least 200 but can go up much higher than that.
 Shirting fabrics however tend to be measured in yarn count.
 Yarn count refers to the thickness of the yarn and is determined by the number of yarns in a particular weight.
 To be precise, it is the number of yarn hanks (each 840 yards long) per pound of yarn.
 The higher the number of yarns therefore, the finer the yarn will be, resulting in a smoother, finer cotton.
 Generally our finer cottons tend to have a yarn count between 70-120 (hanks) whereas our brushed cottons will be more like 30-40 (ie. the yarns are thicker and therefore heavier, so the yarn count comes down).
 It is important to remember though that the finished quality of a fabric is not all about the yarn count - the mill, the ply and the quality of the actual fibre will all play a big role in the resulting fabric.